WDI-SEA/orientation-notes/01-workflow/machine-setup/readme.md

 First, for Mac users, we're going to be using an installer called "Homebrew".
 This will allow us to use the "brew" command for any future installations.

 > If you're on Linux, you'll be using the "apt-get" command instead of "brew".
 You don't have to do anything to set it up.
 Lucky you!
+While you wait feel free to either skip down to installing Node or gloat smugly, whatever your jam is.

 Mac users, open up your terminal and run the following command: (please copy and paste it!)